 Equipments

-Blender, colander, big glass or BPA free plastic container
+Blender, colander, big glass jar or a container with lid to store your kimchi

-2. Mix 3l water and 330g sea salt in one of your clean sink bowl.
+Mix 3l water and 330g sea salt in one of your clean sink bowl.
 Put chopped cabbages in and leave until thick part of cabbage is a bit soft.
 It takes 3 to 6 hours depending on the weather and cabbages.
+Alternatively, sprinkle salt (3% of the weight of cabbages) evenly.
+This way uses less salt, but you must sprinkle your salt very evenly and turn your cabbage sometimes to ensure every piece of cabbage is equally brined.

-3. If you separate thick part form thin part and sprinkle extra salt to the thick parts, the result is more even.
+If you separate thick part from thin part and sprinkle extra salt to the thick parts, the result is more even.

-7. When cabbage is soft and seasoned enough by taste, remove salt water.
+When cabbage is soft and seasoned by taste, remove salt water.
 I usually use colander.
 If the cabbage is too salty for your taste, rinse briefly.
 If it is not salty enough, reserve some salt water with cabbage.
 Perfectly brined cabbage has a balance of saltiness and sweetness.
+If you sprinkle salt to the cabbage, still drain most of water.
+You don't need to squeeze out all the liquid.
+Some juice will make veggies submerged so that fermantation happens without air. *Kimchi fermentation is anaerobic which means no air fermentation.

-8. Mix the paste and cabbage gently.
+Mix the paste and cabbage gently.
 Add some sesame seeds and pine nuts if you like.
-I found microorganism around people and ingredients in SA behave a bit differently from Korea.If you have any leftover kimchi juice from our kimchi, please add a little to make sure the same microbes are growing in your kimchi.
+I found microorganism around people and ingredients in SA behave a bit differently from Korea.If you have any fresh leftover kimchi juice from our kimchi or any delicious one please add a little to make sure the same microbes are growing in your kimchi.

-9. Place Kimchi in a sanitised glass container, and leave in room temperature overnight.
+Place Kimchi in a sanitised (glass) container, and leave in room temperature overnight.
 In winter maybe a little longer.
 If it is very hot and you smell the difference, you can move your jar to the fridge sooner.

 How to eat : Eat as it is or make Kimchi soup/stew, fried rice, savoury pan cakes.
 It goes really well with tofu or pork!